fhnw-imvs/fhnw-iot-lab/README.md

 - https://github.com/tamberg/microbit-intro (10 hardware kits)

 ## Hardware library
-- Single Board Computers
+- Single Board Computers like BeagleBone, Raspberry Pi and many more.
-- Microcontrollers
+- Microcontrollers like Arduino, ESP32, nRF52840 and many more.
-- Sensors
+- Sensors for temperature, humidity, CO<sub>2</sub>, and many more.
-- Actuators
+- Actuators like LEDs, motors, and many more.
-- Adapters
+- Adapters for Feather, Grove, etc.

 ## Tools
+- Soldering station
+- Pliers & cutters
+- Screwdrivers
-- Electronics
+- Multimeter

 ## License
 Unless noted otherwise